About John Barleycorn

 During Prohibition, the east side of the current restaurant was a Chinese laundry.
 The laundry served as a front for bootleggers who rolled carts of camouflaged liquor through the laundry to the basement.
 The laundry’s basement was conveniently connected to the saloon’s basement, providing easy transportation of the booze to the saloon via a small elevator.
 At the time the front windows on the façade were covered, so from the outside the saloon appeared to be “closed” in accordance with the law.
 Meanwhile, patrons could enter the speakeasy through the laundry, thus eliminating any suspicion that liquor was being served on the premises.

 One unusual artifact was not discovered until renovations were underway in 1986.
-Workmen came upon a crumbling hidden staircase leading to a door.
-After several unsuccessful attempts with a sledgehammer a hole was finally cut into the door and a workman slipped into the tiny room.
+Workmen came upon a crumbling hidden staircase leading to a door and after several unsuccessful attempts with a sledgehammer, a hole was finally cut into the door and a workman slipped into the tiny room.
 In the corner a dust-covered oilcloth concealed a beautiful woodcarving.
 The carving, which is of an unknown person wearing a crown, is now displayed prominently in our River North location.

 The current owners purchased John Barleycorn in 1986.
-Since then many a celebrity has passed through for a beer and a burger and John Barleycorn was used as a location in two movies: “Primal Fear,” starring Richard Gere and Laura Linney, and “The Babe,” starring John Goodman and Kelly McGillis.
+Since then, many celebrities have passed through for a beer and a burger and John Barleycorn was used as a location in two movies: “Primal Fear,” starring Richard Gere and Laura Linney, and “The Babe,” starring John Goodman and Kelly McGillis.